nataliesstewart/nataliesstewart.github.io/travel/index.md

 		May 2025, speaking at the <a href="https://lzyang257.github.io/organization-and-activities/seminar_spring2025/">Columbia algebraic topology seminar</a>.
 	</li>
 	<li>
-		April 2025 at <a href="https://www.newton.ac.uk/event/ehtw02/">Operads and calculus, Queen's university Belfast</a>.
-I gave a talk from
+		April 2025 at <a href="https://www.newton.ac.uk/event/ehtw02/">Operads and calculus, Queen's university Belfast</a>, where I gave a contributed talk from
 		<a href="/files/dunn_handout.pdf">these slides</a>.
 	</li>
 	<li> January 2025 at <a href="https://www.newton.ac.uk/event/eht/">INI</a>, as a visitor from the 6th to the 25th and as a participant in the <a href="https://www.newton.ac.uk/event/ehtw01/">Introductory Workshop for Equivariant Homotopy Theory in Context</a>.